ggandor/leap.nvim/README.md

 <details>
 <summary>Bidirectional search in the current window</summary>

-Simply initiate multi-window mode (i.e., call `leap()` directly, with a `target_windows` argument) with the current window as the only target.
+Simply initiate multi-window mode (that is, call `leap()` directly, giving it a `target_windows` argument) with the current window as the only target.
 Not recommended for Operator-pending mode, as dot-repeat cannot be used if the search is non-directional.
 Another caveat is that you cannot traverse through the matches.
+Needless to say, you will also get a lot more visual noise, less comfortable labels, and half as many auto-jumps on average.

 ```lua
 vim.keymap.set('n', 's', function ()